 Brazing, welding, and soldering are three methods of joining metals together.
 The average person often uses these terms interchangeably, and for good reason – each process involves the use of heat to melt metals.
 In the construction industry, each process is regularly used and considered a fundamental component of commercial operations.
 However, there are important differences to consider when evaluating which method to use for a particular project.
-Each project calls for a specific method, usually depending upon the temperatures involved.
+Each project calls for a specific method, usually depending on the temperatures involved.

 The primary difference between the processes are the temperatures at which a non-ferrous filler metal is used with respect to the metal joinder.
-For brazing, the joining of metal pieces is aided by non-ferrous filler metal more than 450°C/842°F. Soldering requires the assistive metal to be less than 842°F. Depending upon the project, one process may not be more
+For brazing, the joining of metal pieces is aided by non-ferrous filler metal more than 450°C/842°F. Soldering requires the assistive metal to be less than 842°F. Depending on the project, one process may not be more

 appropriate than another.
-For instance, different methods of brazing are implemented to increase temperatures and control high frequency induction, including torch brazing, induction
+For instance, different methods of brazing are implemented to increase temperatures and control high-frequency induction, including torch brazing, induction

 brazing, and resistance brazing.